Logo Design & Visual Identity for Electrical Ironmongery

 - They sell a vast range of products but they specialise in a niche sector of the industry and offer 20 years of product experience through use as a consumer and retailer.

-To create a visual identity for Electrical Ironmongery that represents the company and what they do in a clear and professional way that also positions them as a reputable choice for first brand interaction.
+Create a visual identity for Electrical Ironmongery that represents the company and what they do in a clear and professional way that also positions them as a reputable choice for first brand interaction.

 The Company & Challenge